swiftlang/swift-evolution/proposals/0216-dynamic-callable.md

 }
 ```

-### Variable-sized list of arguments
+### General callable behavior

 This proposal is mainly directed at dynamic language interoperability.
-In this
+For this
-use-case, it makes sense to take a variable sized list of arguments where each
+use case, it makes sense for the `dynamicallyCall` method to take a
-argument has the same type.
-However, there are other use cases where it could
+variable-sized list of arguments where each argument has the same type.
-make sense to support static argument lists, akin to `operator()` in C++.
+However, it may be useful to support general callable behavior (akin to
+`operator()` in C++) where the desugared "callable" method can have a fixed
+number of arguments and arguments of different types.

-For example, consider something like this:
+For example, consider something like:

 ```swift
 struct BinaryFunction<T1, T2, U> {